protontypes/open-sustainable-technology/README.md

 - [parcels](https://github.com/OceanParcels/parcels) - Can be used to track passive and active particulates such as water, plankton, plastic and fish.
 - [wavespectra](https://github.com/wavespectra/wavespectra) - An open source project for working with ocean wave spectral data.
 - [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.

+### Coastal and Reefs
+- [py-wave-runup](https://github.com/chrisleaman/py-wave-runup) - A Python module which makes it easy for coastal engineers and scientists to test and use various empirical wave runup models which have been published in literature.
+- [CoastSat](https://github.com/kvos/CoastSat) - Enables users to obtain time-series of shoreline position at any coastline worldwide from 30+ years of publicly available satellite imagery.
+- [PySAMOSA](https://github.com/floschl/pysamosa) - A Python-based software for processing open ocean and coastal waveforms from SAR satellite altimetry to measure sea surface heights, wave heights, and wind speed for the oceans and inland waters.
+- [Digital Earth Australia Coastlines](https://github.com/GeoscienceAustralia/dea-coastlines) - Extracting tidally-constrained annual shorelines and robust rates of coastal change from freely available Earth observation data at continental scale.
+- [Thetis](https://github.com/thetisproject/thetis) - An unstructured grid coastal ocean model built using the Firedrake finite element framework.
+- [OceanMesh2D](https://github.com/CHLNDDEV/OceanMesh2D) - Precise distance-based two-dimensional automated mesh generation toolbox intended for coastal ocean/shallow water flow models.
+- [oceanmesh](https://github.com/CHLNDDEV/oceanmesh) - A Python package for the development of unstructured triangular meshes that are used in the simulation of coastal ocean circulation.
+- [AeoLiS](https://github.com/openearth/aeolis-python) - Simulating aeolian sediment transport in situations where supply-limiting factors are important, like in coastal environments.
+- [REEF3D](https://github.com/REEF3D/REEF3D) - An efficiently parallelized hydrodynamics framework with a focus on coastal, marine and hydraulic engineering flows.
+- [pygetm](https://github.com/BoldingBruggeman/getm-rewrite) - A Python rewrite of the General Estuarine Transport Model.

 ### Ocean Data Processing and Access